 When you set out to write, one of the best things for you to learn is how to take criticism.
 To do that, you need to listen and take notes.
 Hear what’s being said and understand if and how it’s applicable to not just what you’re writing, but how you write.
 Use the criticism to become a better writer, but be careful of the source.

 Early in my career (back before everyone had computers), I was looking for a job and had sent out resumes by mail.
-One person sent it back, having circled all the errors.
+One person sent it back, having circled errors and their perceived infractions.
 No other comments were made though.
 I was younger and hurt by the situation, instead of seeing it for what it was: someone with too much time on their hands.

 Contrast that to when I was writing my second book.
 I asked my sister to read and comment on it.
 And she did.
-She had plenty to say and not all of it was good.
-I had to rewrite several portions of the book.
-But here’s the thing, I’ve been able to use her comments not just for that book, but for the subsequent ones I have written.
+She had plenty to say, but it was all positive.
+She tore the book apart.
+Here’s the difference though from that previous experience: her criticism was constructive.
+Once I moved beyond my feelings, I was able to use her comments not just for that book, but for the subsequent ones I have written.
 I’ve become a better writer because of her critiques.

 So be mindful of what is being said and by whom.
 And if the commentator is sincere, embrace the critiques and use them to better yourself and your craft.